japajoe/gravyengine3/readme.md

 - Cascaded shadow mapping.
 - Advanced audio engine with 3D spatialization.
 - Resource (asset) packing and loading.

+# About
+The idea is to have a game engine that is easy to use if you are familiar with Unity.
+The basic workflow is to create a game object and attach components to it which implement some type of behaviour.
+For example Unity has `MonoBehaviour` as a base class for scripts, while GravyEngine uses `GameBehaviour`.
+Game objects are created with the `GameObject::Create` method and components are added with the `AddComponent<T>` method.
+To retrieve a component from a GameObject you use the `GetComponent<T>`method.
+Keep in mind that the minimum required OpenGL version is 4.5.

+# Important notes
+- Only use the `GameObject::Create` method to create game objects.
+This is necessary so the object is properly registered by the engine.
+- Likewise, only use `AddComponent` to add components to a game object.
+- To destroy a game object, use `GameObject::Destroy`.
+- Don't call `GetTransform` or `GetGameObject` in a constructor of a `Component` because it will return NULL.
+Any initialization that needs to use the transform or game object pointer needs to do this in the `OnInitialize` method.

 # Building
 To compile the library you need CMake.
 All required libraries (GLFW/imgui/miniaudioex/glm/glad) are already included.
 The engine is developed on Linux and can also be cross compiled for windows with mingw32-64.
 I've also tested to compile with MSVC in a Windows 10 virtual machine and it worked without problems.
 If you are on MacOS then I can unfortunately not help you, thank Apple for being hostile towards developers.